hykilpikonna/CSC110-Project/src/report/report_document.md

 ## Method

-This analysis is separate for each of our samples, just like the previous analysis.
-However, unlike how tweets are separated for each user in the previous analysis, we combine the tweets of all users in each sample in this analysis.
-In this analysis, we defined the start of COVID-19 as _2020-01-01_ and ignored all posts prior to this date.
+The second section analyzes data separate for each of our samples, just like the previous analysis.
+However, unlike how calculations are separated for each user in the first section, the second section separates calculation by date and combines users in a sample.
+We defined the start of COVID-19 as _2020-01-01_ and ignored all posts prior to this date.
 Then, we calculate the average frequency and popularity ratio for every day since _2020-01-01_.
 This calculation gave us a list `freqs` and a list `pops` where, for every date `dates[i]`,

 <blockquote>
 $$ \text{freqs}_i = \frac{|\text{COVID-posts on date}_{i}|}{|\text{All posts on date}_{i}|} $$